top of page

 Michael Musumeci 1.jpg

-Just in case you're wondering who the childlike captain is above... this now the legendary ultra-farb Michael Musumeci who won himself the special place on the website.
+Just in case you're wondering who the childlike captain pictured above might be... this is the now legendary ultra-FARB Michael Musumeci who won himself this special place on the website.
 There is nothing more respected in this hobby than someone who insults you when you try and help them improve their frankly ridiculous impression.

-Now on to something that I discovered on You-tube when making reactionary videos... this guy I adore...his passion and struggles match my own.
+Now on to something that I discovered on You-tube when making reactionary videos... this guy I adore... his passion and struggles match my own.
 He is aware that almost all other 101st re-enactors are a joke!
-I agreed with everything he said (Except for the M1911, as we know that they were all withdrawn at Company level and below from 1943)... everything else he says though is spot on and I had to share his video below.
+I agreed with everything he said (Except for the M1911, as we know that they were all withdrawn at Company level and below during 1943)... everything else he says though is spot on and I had to share his video below.

 Jump Boots

-Over the years, Jump Boots have gone up in price, even the cheaper reproductions are racing up in price.
-The best boots you can buy are Corcorans, one of the wartime manufacturers.
-They are solid, look great and will last for ever.
-My pair, although very worn in are about 15 years old and still going strong.
+Over the years, Jump Boots have gone up in price tremendously.
+Even the cheaper reproductions are racing up in price.
+The best boots you can buy are made by Corcoran, one of the wartime manufacturers.
+They are solid, look great and will last forever.
+My pair, although very worn, are about 15 years old and still going strong.
 However, you will pay extra for a pair of Corcorans.
 They are not cheap, but you get real quality made from an original wartime manufacture.
 If you can find a pair for sale that is!

 Insoles - Even if you buy Corcorans, your feet will not be used to wearing stomping great boots!
 You don't need to buy extra insoles, although you can from a variety of places.
 I pulled out the insoles from and old pair of trainers that were going in the bin, trimmed a little of one of each of the sides and now they fit great.